wiwihere/wiwi-bot/README.md

 ## Software
 <!-- 1. <s>Download the latest [release](https://github.com/wiwihere/wiwi-bot/releases)<\s> and place it anywhere.
 Unpack the zip. -->
 1. Download this github page as zip (Code -> Download ZIP) and place it anywhere.
 Unpack the zip.
+-- optional -- To later be able to update easily, install https://github.com/apps/desktop and use that to download this repo.
 2. Install the python environment.
 Download [miniforge](https://github.com/conda-forge/miniforge).
 Make sure to tick the option to add python 3.10 to system path.
 3. Run `Miniforge Prompt` as **admin**.
 And run the following code;
 ```
 mamba env create -f "C:\Users\Wiwi\Documents\github\wiwi-bot\environment.yml" #Change to download location
 ```
-4. Use the IDE of your choice if you need to debug errors or want a bit more control.
+4. -- optional -- Use the IDE of your choice if you need to debug errors or want a bit more control.
 I use [vs-code-insiders](https://code.visualstudio.com/insiders):\
     a.
 Install the python and jupyter extensions.\
     b.
 File -> Open Folder ->  select the folder with the unpacked zip from 1.\
     c.
 Open the file `wiwi-bot/gw2_database/scripts/import_dps_report.py`\